mahdihosseini/RMSGD/README.md

 ![table 1](figures/tabular_results.png)

 ### QC Metrics ###
-Please refer to [QC on Wiki](https://github.com/mahdihosseini/AdaS/wiki/On-Quality-Metrics) for more information on two metrics of knowledge gain and mapping condition for monitoring training quality of CNNs
+Please refer to [QC on Wiki](https://github.com/mahdihosseini/RMSGD/wiki/On-Quality-Metrics) for more information on two metrics of knowledge gain and mapping condition for monitoring training quality of CNNs

 ## Requirements ##
 ### Software/Hardware ###
 We use `Python 3.7`.

-Please refer to [Requirements on Wiki](https://github.com/mahdihosseini/AdaS/wiki/On-Installation-Requirements) for complete guideline.
+Please refer to [Requirements on Wiki](https://github.com/mahdihosseini/RMSGD/wiki/On-Installation-Requirements) for complete guideline.

 ### Computational Overhead ###
-AdaS introduces no overhead (very minimal) over adaptive optimizers e.g. all mSGD+StepLR, mSGD+AdaS, AdaM consume 40~43 sec/epoch to train ResNet34/CIFAR10 using the same PC/GPU platform
+RMSGD introduces no overhead (very minimal) over adaptive optimizers e.g. all mSGD+StepLR, mSGD+RMSGD, AdaM consume 40~43 sec/epoch to train ResNet34/CIFAR10 using the same PC/GPU platform

 ### Installation ###
-There are two versions of the AdaS code contained in this repository.
+There are two versions of the RMSGD code contained in this repository.
-1. a python-package version of the AdaS code, which can be `pip`-installed.
+1. a python-package version of the RMSGD code, which can be `pip`-installed.
 2. a static python module (unpackaged), runable as a script.

 All source code can be found in [src/adas](src/adas)

-For more information, also refer to [Installation on Wiki](https://github.com/mahdihosseini/AdaS/wiki/On-Package-Installation)
+For more information, also refer to [Installation on Wiki](https://github.com/mahdihosseini/RMSGD/wiki/On-Package-Installation)

 ### Usage ###